 - Puckering or dimpling of the skin on the breast

-- Pain in one spot that does not go away
+- Pain in one spot that doesn’t go away

-These symptoms can be due to other factors but must be thoroughly checked out by a breast specialist to properly identify the source of these symptoms.
+These symptoms can be due to other factors but must be thoroughly checked out by a breast specialist to diagnose the source of these symptoms.

-The strongest risk factors for breast cancer are one’s sex and one’s age.
-Breast cancer is 200 times more common in women than men and 400 times more common in women age 50 than women age 20.
+The strongest risk factors for breast cancer are one’s sex and age.
+Breast cancer is 200 times more common in women than men and 400 times more common in women aged 50 than women aged 20.

-- Women of color have a lower rate of breast cancer but a higher mortality;
+- Women of color have a lower rate of breast cancer but higher mortality.

 - Asian women have the lowest risk of breast cancer.